loopingz/smtp-relay/README.md

 At each SMTP command step, they can make a decision to refuse or accept an email or not make a decision `boolean|undefined`

-By default, two filters exist:
+By default, 3 filters exist:

 - whitelist: allow emails based on regexp or exact values
 - http-auth: proxy the decision on the email to an HTTP endpoint
+- static-auth: staticly defined user/password for authentication

 ### Processors